NREL-Sienna/PowerNetworkMatrices.jl/docs/src/index.md

 ## Overview

 `PowerNetworkMatrices.jl` is a [`Julia`](http://www.julialang.org) package for
 the evaluation of network matrices given the system's data.
-The package allows to compute the matrices according to different methods, providing a flexibe and powerful tool.
+The package allows to compute the matrices according to different methods, providing a flexible and powerful tool.

 The documentation and code are organized according to the needs of different users depending on their skillset and requirements.
 In broad terms there are three categories: